transportmodelling/MATSCRIPT/README.md

 # MATSCRIPT
-A script interpreter for matrix manipulations
+A script interpreter for matrix manipulations, such as:
+* Convert matrix files to a different format
+* Merge matrices
+* Transpose matrices
+* Get matrix statistics

 # Dependencies
 MATSCRIPT uses the following libraries, that have been added as submodules: